-Texas law increases the seriousness of DWI cases with Breath or Blood test result above .15% BAC. for repeat arrests.
-This is an Enhanced DWI, which is a Class A Misdemeanor.
+DWI above .15% BAC is an Enhanced DWI, which is a Class A Misdemeanor.
 That means a DWI with a blood or breath test above .15% BAC will carry a potential penalty up to 365 days Jail and/or $4,000 fines + costs.
 There are also longer suspensions, harsher probation terms, and different (longer) classes required, if convicted.
 Also, just about every Travis County Judge will require an IID, or blow tube in your car while the case is pending.
 Yes, that means even before you're found guilty!

 (a) Except as provided by Subsection (b), an offense under Section 49.04, 49.05, 49.06, or 49.065 is a Class A misdemeanor, with a minimum term of confinement of 30 days, if it is shown on the trial of the offense that the person has previously been convicted one time of an offense relating to the operating of a motor vehicle while intoxicated.